 The liver is the largest organ in the body.

 Nearly all of the blood that leaves the stomach and intestines must pass through the liver.

 - The blood from the hepatic artery carries oxygen and helps support liver growth.

-The portal vein carries blood and nutrients from the intestine and delivers them to the liver cells (hepatocytes) which perform specific liver functions.
+- The portal vein carries blood and nutrients from the intestine and delivers them to the liver cells (hepatocytes), which perform specific liver functions.

 - Glucose, a basic sugar and energy source